Contact Us Today (424) 372-3112

 In addition to these types of protective orders, there can also be Civil Harassment Restraining Orders.
 Where domestic abuse cases deal mainly with married or cohabiting people or their families, these orders deal with non-intimate people, such as neighbors, co-workers, etc.

-These are issued when a victim can show they suffered violence, threat of violence, or some conduct that alarmed or harassed them and that the threatening behavior was not justifiable.
+These are issued when a victim can show they suffered violence, threat of violence, or some conduct that alarmed or harassed them, and that the threatening behavior was not justifiable.

 Consequences of Violating Protective Orders

-Even if the person who requested the order now says it is not a problem for the offender to make contact, it is still enforceable by the police.
 Also, if a potential employer or education institution did a records check, a protective order would show up, which could preclude you from getting a job or being admitted to school.

-If you have a protective order issued against you, you should consult a criminal defense attorney in Los Angeles to help you.
-The attorneys at our firm, Cron, Israels & Stark will aggressively investigate the facts, fight to protect your rights, and seek to have the order canceled.
-Call us to review your case.
+The attorneys at our firm, Cron, Israels & Stark, will aggressively investigate the facts, fight to protect your rights, and seek to have the order canceled.
+You don't have to face this alone.
+Call us to review your case and ensure you have the best legal representation, providing you with the support and guidance you need during this challenging time.

 Contact Us Today